 How to learn Portuguese on a budget

-If you’ve studied the free resources and are looking for something more in-depth, the English-Portuguese meetup group has weekly meet-ups where they speak 45 minutes in English and 45 minutes in Portuguese.
+If you've studied the free resources and are looking for something more in-depth, the English-Portuguese meetup group has weekly meetups.
+Participants speak 45 minutes in English and 45 minutes in Portuguese.

 How to sleep on a budget

-Although accommodation prices in Lisbon have gone up in the past few years, some excellent budget options are still available.
+Although Lisbon's accommodation prices have increased in the past few years, some excellent budget options are still available.

 A dorm room in one of the following hostels will cost €12 ($14) or less per night: